From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication

 Example:

-Make internal projects feel like movements.
-(Social proof )
+Make internal projects feel like movements to get people talking.
+(Social proof)

 People join movements, not mandates.

-Change only works when people believe it’s already happening.
-FOMO frames adoption as progress everyone else is already part of.
+Change only works when people believe it’s something they'd be proud to be part of.

 “Be part of the pilot that’s shaping how we’ll work next year.”